Diploma of Interpreting (LOTE-English)

 For acceptance to PSP50916 Diploma of Interpreting (LOTE-English), students must successfully complete a mandatory screening.

-Screening will be conducted in Parramatta June 30th and July 1st 2018.
-Applicants must attend all screening sessions.
+Screening will be conducted in Parramatta 4th and 5th April 2019.
+Applicants must be available to attend one full day of the screening test.
 Sessions will commence at 10am and finish at 5pm on both days.
-Cost $150 per person.
+Cost is $249 per person.
 (PSP50916 Diploma of Interpreting (LOTE-English) for Deaf interpreters will be offered in 2020).

 CONDITIONS OF ENROLMENT